vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-tracking/integrate-external-orders-vtex-tracking.md

 ---
 The [VTEX Tracking app](https://help.vtex.com/en/tutorial/vtex-tracking-overview--1uDRquVudbPuoK05MtbZGh) automatically gets invoiced orders’ information from VTEX’s Order Management System (OMS) so as to create delivery routes.
 However, it is possible to import external orders by using our APIs.

-Since the actual fulfillment and tracking only happen for invoiced orders, external order integrations must accomplish four steps in order to create and move the imported orders along the [OMS’s workflow](https://help.vtex.com/en/tutorial/fluxo-de-pedido--tutorials_196#) to the `invoiced` status.
+Since the actual fulfillment and tracking only happen for invoiced orders, external order integrations must accomplish four steps to create and move the imported orders along the [OMS’s workflow](https://help.vtex.com/en/tutorial/fluxo-de-pedido--tutorials_196#) to the `invoiced` status.
 The steps are:

 1. Place order
 2. Authorize dispatch